 Find Bike Route Map Books on Amazon.de.

 If you are comfortable with German, check out this website for special tours–> www.radregion-muensterland.de.

-Until June 15th, 2019 there is a wonderful Special Exhibition called “Alles auf Leeze” (everything on a bicycle) at the Stadtmuseum (city Museum).
+When I visited in 2019 there was a wonderful Special Exhibition called “Alles auf Leeze” (everything on a bicycle) at the Stadtmuseum (city Museum).
 There are over 30 bikes on display, as well as displays about Münster Bicycles throughout history.
-Every week there is a special bicycle featured, and when I was there, I swear they took the bike from my Oma’s garage!
+Every week there was a special bicycle featured, and when I was there, I swear they took the bike from my Oma’s garage!
 The museum has free admission, and besides the bike exhibit, it has interesting bits and pieces from all of Münster’s history.
 Be Warned!
 THERE IS NO PHOTOGRAPHY in the building.
 (So just put that phone or camera away, because you WILL be spoken to … several times… otherwise!)

 See the link to the exhibition and Stadtmuseum here https://www.stadt-muenster.de/museum/aktuelles.html